Below some useful recommendations to consider if you decided to learn Hebrew online and want to avoid bad experiences.

 - How flexible is the course?
 What happens if I am ill and can’t attend a certain class?

 - Which is the minimum number of lessons I can take?

-- In which hours of the day are the classes given?
+- In which hours of the day can I take the classes?